FrancisCrickInstitute/dm3d-pages/tutorial.md

     cerberus predict example-3-latest.h5 tile_3-sample.tif

-I use the default options and the output, pred-example-3-latest-tile_3-sample.tif, looks decent after a couple of epochs.
+Using the default options, the output, pred-example-3-latest-tile_3-sample.tif, looks decent after a couple of epochs.

-*Making a prediction from the training data doesn't show the quality of the model, it is more a demonstration that things are working.*
+*Making a prediction from the training data does not demonstrate the quality of the model, it is rather a demonstration that things are working.*

 ### Additional Models